-arc21 is a Joint Committee comprised of elected members nominated from each of the six Participant Councils.
-The number of elected members from each respective member council is three. arc21 does not make payments to any of the elected members on the Joint Committee and therefore Councillors' remuneration is not included.
-However, the six participating Council's Remuneration Reports provide information on Councillors' allowance and remuneration arrangements.
+arc21 is a Joint Committee comprised of elected members nominated from each of the six Partner Councils.
+The number of elected members from each respective council is three. arc21 does not make payments to any of the elected members on the Joint Committee and therefore Councillors' remuneration is not included.
+However, the separate Partner Council's Remuneration Reports provides information on Councillors' allowance and remuneration arrangements.